What businesses must collect and remit the meals and rooms tax?

 How frequently does my business need to file meals and rooms tax returns?

 The tax period depends on the amount of meals and rooms tax liability in the immediately preceding calendar year.
-So, for example, if in 2014 the meals and rooms tax liability was over $500, the business should file monthly.
+So, for example, if in the preceding calendar year the meals and rooms tax liability was over $500, the business should file monthly.
 If the business paid $500 or less in annual meals and rooms tax, then the business should file quarterly.
 Please note: The Department of Taxes will assign your filing frequency upon registration.

 What are the due dates for the meals and rooms tax returns and payments?